Innova4D/expression-meteor/README.md

 # expression-webapp

 Expression is a **WebApp** for **Sentiment Analysis**.
-A social platform where you can share opinions about topics of interest on real-time.
-You can start sharing opinions anonymously or sign up to follow topics and get notified when the sentiment and opinion tendency about a topic changes.
+A social platform where people can share opinions about topics of interest on real-time.
+People can start sharing opinions anonymously or sign up to follow topics and get notified when the sentiment and opinion tendency about a topic changes.
 Expression is a proof of concept prototype.
 Developed by **Innova4D** research group at **Universidad de las Américas, Puebla**.

-Expression is developed using **meteorjs** with a **reactive design** in mind.
+Expression is developed using **meteorjs** with a [**reactive design**](http://www.reactivemanifesto.org/) in mind.

 ## Tutorial